UnicoLab/keras-model-registry/docs/api/layers.md

 # 🧩 Layers API Reference

 Welcome to the KMR Layers documentation!
-All layers are designed to work exclusively with **Keras 3** and provide specialized implementations for advanced tabular data processing, feature engineering, and attention mechanisms.
+All layers are designed to work exclusively with **Keras 3** and provide specialized implementations for advanced tabular data processing, feature engineering, attention mechanisms, and time series forecasting.

 !!! tip "What You'll Find Here"
     Each layer includes detailed documentation with: